aguxez/ecom/README.md

 # Ecom

-## Template to start building an Ecommerce on Elixir, Phoenix and React.
+### Template to start building an Ecommerce on Elixir and Phoenix.

 ### Done